czonios/czonios.github.io/index.md

 # ABOUT THIS WEBSITE

 As stated [above](#experience), I used to be a React/Nodejs dev.
-By understanding the inner workings of the fancy, eye-candy front-end of the modern web, I gained a unique appreciation (maybe nostalgia played a part) for the simple and minimalistic feel of old-school text-and-hyperlinks websites, which is why this site looks like it does.
+However I don't really like the eye-candy front-end of the modern web, so I went for the simple and minimalistic feel of old-school text-and-hyperlinks websites.
 Plus, I don't run any code in your browser.

-This website will mostly be used for posting guides, tutorials and explanations, primarily to share knowledge but also for my own archival/documentation purposes.
+This website will mostly be used as a portfolio but I occassionally post guides, tutorials and explanations, primarily to share knowledge but also for my own archival/documentation purposes.
-I believe documentation is evil, though necessary, so I will try to keep everything short and to the point.
+I believe documentation is evil so I will try to keep everything short and to the point.

 I have split the content of this website into three parts:
 * [/about](/) - A short bio (this page)